What is Order Fulfilment?

 As a result of Amazon, customers increasingly also expect fast and free delivery.
 Of course, you might not be able to include shipping in the purchase price.
 If not, you need to do everything possible to ensure you meet your promised shipping times.
 If a customer pays for shipping, they expect it to be reliable and arrive smoothly and without damages.
 That’s why it pays to work with reputable shipping companies, even if they charge a little bit more.

-What are the six elements of the ecommerce order fulfilment process?
+What are the six elements of the ecommerce order fulfillment process?

 1. Receiving inventory